Akwete

 Akwete town is the headquarters of Ukwa East local government area of Abia state, Nigeria.
-Akwete is located 18 Kilometers northeast of the oil-rich city of Port Harcourt and 18 Kilometers southeast of the commercial city of Aba.
+Akwete is located 18 km northeast of the oil-rich city of Port Harcourt and 18 km southeast of the commercial city of Aba.
 Akwete is an important community of the Ndoki and Igbo people in general, they belong to the Umuihueze II clan.
 Akwete is known in West Africa for its unique weaving.